aslanides/aixijs/README.md

 # AIXIjs
 AIXIjs is a JavaScript demo for running General Reinforcement Learning (RL) agents in the browser.
 In particular, it provides a general and extensible framework for running experiments on Bayesian RL agents in general (partially observable, non-Markov, non-ergodic) environments.

 **UPDATE** (May 2017): I'll be presenting a conference paper containing a literature survey along with some experiments based on AIXIjs at IJCAI 2017, in Melbourne, Australia.
 The paper (to appear) is: J. S. Aslanides, Jan Leike, and Marcus Hutter.
-"General Reinforcement Learning Algorithms: Survey & Experiments", in Proceedings of the 26th Intl.
+"Universal Reinforcement Learning Algorithms: Survey & Experiments", in Proceedings of the 26th Intl.
 Joint Conf. on A.I..

 ![](assets/aixi.gif) ![](assets/ksa.gif)